Jupemon/video-requester/README.md

 5. This generates an URL address which you can share with your audience.

-6. Your fans can now write you their custom video requests in exchance for payment using this URL.
+6. Your fans can now write you their custom video requests using this URL.

 7. All of these custom video requests will show up on your account page.